Ballabhgarh: Balramgarh Fort

-The fort was built by the Raja Balram Singh jat, inner part of which has been encroached by the police station and the tahsil office.
-The carefully planned town outside the fort walls was laid out by "Raja Bahadur Singh Jat", with quadrangular market places, wells at cross roads, and a large garden which he named "Dilkusha" (literally "pleasing to heart").
+The fort was built by the Raja Balram Singh, inner part of which has been encroached by the police station and the tahsil office.
+The carefully planned town outside the fort walls was laid out by "Raja Bahadur Singh", with quadrangular market places, wells at cross roads, and a large garden which he named "Dilkusha" (literally "pleasing to heart").
 The last ruler of this dynasty was Raja Nahar Singh, a martyr of 1857 war of independence.
-A monument in Raja Nahar Singh Jat's memory has been built by the municipal committee inside the "Nahar Singh memorial park" to mark the centenary of war of 1857.
+A monument in Raja Nahar Singh’s memory has been built by the municipal committee inside the "Nahar Singh memorial park" to mark the centenary of war of 1857.

 Nahar Singh Mahal

 The earliest parts of Nahar Singh's palace, called Nahar Singh Mahal were constructed by his ancestor Rao Balram after whom the estate was named, who came to power in 1739, the construction however continued in parts till about 1850, under Nahar Singh.